 - Some basic preparation of the road surface is usually required ahead of time such grading.
 This is normally done within one to two weeks of the anticipated application date

-- After an application the road will be closed for two hours to let the product cure and set up well.
-While emergency vehicles could use the road if needed, it is best if residents refrain from driving on the road during this two-hour period.
+- After an application the road will be closed for one hour to let the product cure and set up well.
+While emergency vehicles could use the road if needed, it is best if residents refrain from driving on the road during this closure period.

 The duration and degree of effectiveness in reducing dust is dependent on a lot of variables.
 Primarily high volumes of traffic, high speeds and heavy truck traffic can decrease effectiveness.
 Additionally, if the road needs to be regraded due to potholes or excessive roughness the dust abatement qualities of the application will decrease substantially.